hsiafan/httpdump/README.rst

 Filter
 ~~~~~~

-You can use the -p/-i to specify the ip/port of source and destination,
+You can use the -i/-p options to specify the ip/port of source and
-will only display http data meets the specified conditions:
+destination and ``parse_pcap`` will only display HTTP data that meets
+the specified conditions:

 .. code:: sh

     parse_pcap -p55419 -vv test.pcap
     parse_pcap -i192.168.109.91 -vv test.pcap

-Use -d to specify the http domain, only display http req/resp with the
+Use -d to specify the HTTP domain; only displays HTTP req/resp with the
-domain:
+specified domain:

 .. code:: sh

     parse_pcap -dwww.baidu.com -vv test.pcap

-Use -u to specify the http uri pattern, only dispay http req/resp which
+Use -u to specify the HTTP uri pattern; only displays HTTP req/resp in
-url contains the url pattern:
+which the url contains the specified url pattern:

 .. code:: sh